ValeriiaMur/React-SPA-Bubbles/README.md

 # React-SPA-Bubbles

 A React application that requires a login to show a protected page.
 Using a JSON Web Token to authenticate requests.
-The application supports following requests":

-GET colors, PUT a changed color, and DELETE a color.
+The application supports following requests: GET colors, PUT a changed color, and DELETE a color.

 #### API Documentation